-Family Medicine: Family medicine doctors provide continuing comprehensive primary care to your whole family.
+- Family Medicine: Family medicine doctors provide continuing comprehensive primary care to your whole family.
 They see patients of all ages.

-Internal Medicine: Internal medicine doctors, also known as internists, specialize in the study, diagnosis and treatment of non-surgical diseases in adult patients.
+- Internal Medicine: Internal medicine doctors, also known as internists, specialize in the study, diagnosis and treatment of non-surgical diseases in adult patients.
 An internist is trained to diagnose and treat complex illnesses, as well as manage the prevention of illness.
 Some internists, geriatricians, specialize in health-care needs of the elderly.

-Pediatrics: Pediatricians specialize in the treatment of newborns, infants, children and adolescents.
+- Pediatrics: Pediatricians specialize in the treatment of newborns, infants, children and adolescents.
 It is their role to plan and carry out a medical care program for children – from birth through adolescence.
 They provide preventive health care as well as care for acute and chronic illnesses.

-Internal Medicine/Pediatrics (Med/Peds): Doctors who specialize in internal medicine and pediatrics have completed a combined residency program in internal medicine and pediatrics.
+- Internal Medicine/Pediatrics (Med/Peds): Doctors who specialize in internal medicine and pediatrics have completed a combined residency program in internal medicine and pediatrics.
 They are able to provide preventive care as well as care for the complex medical problems of both adults and children.